fredwu/app_reset/README.md

 ## Why?

-Compared to `db:reset`:
+Compared to __db:reset__:

-`db:reset` resets your database from `schema.rb` - during early stage of development, the migration files are often updated to keep the sanity.
+`db:reset` resets your database from `schema.rb` - during early stage of development, the migration files are often edited directly to keep the sanity.

-Compared to `db:migrate:reset`:
+Compared to __db:migrate:reset__:

-`app:reset` will call always call `db:create` to ensure databases exist, and then calls `db:migrate:reset`.
+AppReset always calls `db:create` to ensure databases exist, and then calls `db:migrate:reset`.
 It also ensures `seeds.rb` will get called if you are in a rails engine environment.

-`app_reset` basically replaces the following steps:
+AppReset basically replaces the following steps:

 - db:create
 - db:migrate:reset